Run Initial SQL

 CREATE TABLE IF NOT EXISTS TestV1.TestTable(testID int);

-For Oracle connections, using initial SQL to create table causes Tableau to stall
+For Oracle connections, using initial SQL to create a table causes Tableau to stall

-When you connect to Oracle and run an initial SQL statement like the following, Tableau is stalled with a spinning wheel because of the way Tableau constructs the query:
+After you connect to Oracle and run an initial SQL statement, Tableau is stalled with a spinning wheel because of the way Tableau constructs the query.

 CREATE TABLE TEST_TABLE (TESTid int)